MichelleGri/la-boulangerie/README.md

 #### Gallery Page

-The gallery page can be further developed to add captions and descriptions of the images.
+The Gallery page can be further developed to add captions and descriptions of the images.
+It can be updated regularly with images of new products, and any events taking place at the bakery.

 #### Menu Page

-The menu page can be further developed to include images and descriptions of items on sale.
+The Menu page can be further developed to include images and descriptions of products.

 #### Special offers / promotions / events page or feature